 - Spices- These muffins are spiced with cinnamon, ginger, allspice, and nutmeg.

 - Pureed pumpkin– I recommend canned pumpkin puree.
 I like the taste and texture of canned pumpkin puree over fresh pumpkin.
 Be sure to use pureed pumpkin not pumpkin pie filling.
+For another delicious pumpkin recipe, try my pumpkin chocolate chip cookies and pumpkin chocolate pie.

 - One banana– Use 1 overripe banana.
 They are soft, sweet and perfect for baking!
 Use a fork or potato masher to mash the banana.